 The Constitution sets out how the Council makes decisions and the rights of its residents in relation to the Council's work.
-The Corporate Communication Strategy sets out how the Council engages with all of its stakeholders to improve its accountability.
-It is supported by customer care standards and the Corporate Equalities Scheme.
+The Corporate Communications Strategy sets out how the Council engages with all of its stakeholders to improve its accountability.
+It is supported by customer care standards and the Corporate Equalities Scheme updated in 2023.